Michael Horsey

 Michael J. Horsey (born November 22, 1949) is a former Democratic member of the Pennsylvania House of Representatives.

+Biography

-He is a 1968 graduate of St. Thomas More High School in Philadelphia.
+Born in Philadelphia, Pennsylvania on November 22, 1949, Horsey is a 1968 graduate of St. Thomas More High School in Philadelphia.
 He earned a degree from Cheyney State College in 1975, an Associate of Arts degree in Criminal Justice from Community College of Philadelphia in 1980, and a paralegal certification from Penn State University in 1983.
+He also attended classes at Antioch Law School.

+He and his wife, Lorna Denise Horsey, have two children, Michael Horsey Jr., and Lauren Horsey, and also have three grandchildren, John, Jordan, Micah and Jada Cherry).

+Public service career

-He attended classes at Antioch Law School.
-Prior to elective office, Horsey worked as a manager at the Philadelphia Parking Authority, 6th Ward Democratic leader, and a Philadelphia Public School Teacher.
-He had two children with his wife Lorna Denise Horsey (Michael Horsey Jr., and Lauren Horsey), and currently has three grandchildren (John, Jordan, Micah and Jada Cherry).
+Prior to elective office, Horsey worked as a manager at the Philadelphia Parking Authority, as a 6th Ward Democratic leader, and as a Philadelphia public school teacher.

-He was first elected to represent the 190th legislative district in 1994.
+Horsey was first elected to represent the 190th legislative district in 1994.
 He was defeated in the 2004 Democratic primary by Thomas Blackwell.